Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Evaluation

 \subsection{Comparison of Pruning Techniques}

-First, we present results of pruning experiments conducted for each of our three test DNN architectures.
-We repeated model training from scratch and increased pruning target rates starting with 0\% as the un-pruned baseline and ending with 99\% (i.e., a relative theoretical model size of 1\%) as the most aggressively pruned configuration.
-For each of the configurations we repeated the experiment five times and report their means and standard deviations.
+First, we present the results of pruning experiments conducted for each of our three test DNN architectures.
+We repeated model training from scratch and increased the pruning target rates, starting with 0\% as the unpruned baseline and ending with 99\% (i.e., a relative theoretical model size of 1\%) as the most aggressively pruned configuration.
+For each of the configurations, we repeated the experiment five times and report their means and standard deviations.

-Figs.~\ref{fig:pruning_results} and~\ref{fig:pruning_schedule} show the predictive accuracy of the models (relative to the un-pruned baseline) over percentages of theoretically remaining parameters on the validation dataset.
-We first investigate the influence of pruning schedules on the achievable pruning rate, see AlexNet on CIFAR-10 in Fig.~\ref{fig:pruning_schedule}.
-While we cannot observe major differences between \textit{iterative} (i.e., Automated Gradual Pruning, AGP) and \textit{one-shot} schedules for final parameter counts $>10\%$, we see that iterative schedules perform slightly better both for element-wise and structural pruning for parameter counts below $10\%$.
-We argue that this is because it is more difficult for the network to retrain when a large number of parameters are removed at once than when parameters are removed gradually and retraining is possible in between.
-Hence, we decided to focus on iterative pruning schedules for all further experiments.

-With the iterative AGP schedule on the same experimental setup we tested different pruning heuristics for structural and element-wise pruning on all architectures, see Figs.~\ref{fig:pruning_alexnet} to~\ref{fig:pruning_lenet}.
-We report four different heuristics for structural pruning and one for element-wise pruning alongside a random selection ('Random') approach as a baseline for the more elaborate heuristics.
-For structural pruning, we use both the $\ell_1$- and the $\ell_2$-norm of parameter structures ('L1' and 'L2') as well as their gradient size ('Gradient') and the average percentage of zeros in their corresponding activation ('Activation') as heuristics.
-For element-wise pruning we use a magnitude level to decide which elements to prune ('Level').
+Fig.~\ref{fig:pruning_results} shows the predictive accuracy of the models (relative to the un-pruned baseline) over percentages of theoretically remaining parameters on the validation dataset.
+Using an iterative AGP schedule, we tested different pruning heuristics for structural and element-wise pruning on all architectures, see Figs.~\ref{fig:pruning_alexnet} to~\ref{fig:pruning_lenet}.
+We report four different heuristics for structural pruning and one for element-wise pruning, along with a random selection approach as a baseline for the more sophisticated heuristics.
+For structural pruning, we use both the $\ell_1$ and $\ell_2$ norms of the parameter structures ('L1' and 'L2') as well as their gradient size ('Gradient') and the average percentage of zeros in their corresponding activation ('Activation') as heuristics.
+For element-wise pruning, we use a magnitude level to decide which elements to prune ('Level').